EndrielKuschel/EndrielKuschel/README.md

 My name is Endriel, I am 20 years old and I am a university student in the Information Systems course at the Universidade do Sul de Santa Catarina.
 I am getting more and more specialized in this world of programming and technology, seeking to develop myself more and more in this area that I consider so promising.

-Currently, I am looking to expand my knowledge in front-end development, through JavaScript, HTML and CSS.
+Currently, I am looking to expand my knowledge in the area of ​​Business Intelligence (BI) and Data Analytics.
+Later I intend to delve even deeper into Data Science, acquiring new knowledge with Big Data and Machine Learning.

 I also have knowledge in the area of ​​cloud computing, through Microsoft Azure and Amazon AWS.
 Additionally, I have knowledge in Databases, PowerBI and Power Automate.